jumpinghooligans/emogi-codetest/README.md

 > There wasn't much to do here
 > - GET requests on `/listings` return already processed listings
 > - GET requests on `/listings/refresh` will pull, process and store a new set of data
+> - GET requests on `/trending` will return aggregated count, hot and top scores for the current dataset
 > I wanted to add params to the refresh for directing to a specific subreddit or controlling the page depth (default is 5)

 Index page